 Bad sides: pools not heated during winter, limited all-inclusive menu

-Coral Beach, as the name suggest, has it’s own reef and is located in Sahl Hasheesh, around 10 minutes drive from Hurghada.
+Coral Beach, as the name suggests, has its own reef and is located in Sahl Hasheesh, around 10 10-minute drive from Hurghada.
 This might be a good choice for people interested in visiting Hurghada city center for shopping.
-Some species seen on the reef include octopus, giant turtles, stingrays, moray eel and others.
+Some species seen on the reef include octopus, giant turtles, stingrays, moray eel, and others.
 The reef is very beautiful, too.

 Goods: fresh juice cocktails at the beach, good animation

-Bads: compex too spread out, limited menu and untasty food
+Bads: complex too spread out, limited menu and untasty food

 Goods: good choice of food, attentive staff

-Bads: limited internet, hotel is isolated from Hurghada city center, hotel is run down and old
+Bads: limited internet, the hotel is isolated from Hurghada city center, the hotel is run down and old

 Spring is another great time to visit – March through May the temperatures start to climb back up and winds are warmer.
-We visited during last week of March 2019 and stayed in the water easily without the wet suit for 30-45min in a row.
-Of course, there will be colder days, but generally it is doable.
+We visited during the last week of March 2023 and stayed in the water easily without the wet suit for 30-45min in a row.
+Of course, there will be colder days, but generally, it is doable.
 Summer months should be generally avoided, as there may be better options for where to go (Southern Europe for example).

 Unlike common myths suggest, Hurghada doesn’t have a huge shark problem (compared to Sharm el Sheikh).
-This is mainly due to the reefs located off shore, protecting Hurghada’s coast and preventing the sharks from approaching the shores.
-Also, there is more tidal conditions and this tends to deter sharks from coming close.
+This is mainly due to the reefs located offshore, protecting Hurghada’s coast and preventing the sharks from approaching the shores.
+Also, there are more tidal conditions and this tends to deter sharks from coming close.
 It is highly recommended to wear reef shoes or fins.
 Lion Fish and Scorpion fish will never approach you on their own, but you may step on one by accident and end up in a hospital.
-Same goes for sea urchins – there are lots of them on the reefs.
+The same goes for sea urchins – there are lots of them on the reefs.

 Best equipment for snorkeling in Hurghada

-Nowadays you can find many types of various equipment for snorkeling – full face masks, classic snorkels, simple swimming glasses etc. I recommend investing in good pair of snorkels (mask and tube), as the one offered on the boat tours or at hotels are mostly old and torn.
-I had multiple problems with leaking mask during the last time and it ruined the experience.
+Nowadays you can find many types of equipment for snorkeling – full face masks, classic snorkels, simple swimming glasses, etc. I recommend investing in a good pair of snorkels (mask and tube), as the ones offered on the boat tours or at hotels are mostly old and torn.
+I had multiple problems with the leaking mask during the last time and it ruined the experience.
 Next time I will definitely bring my own – also for hygienic reasons.

-Personally, I haven’t tried the full face mask, and heard mixed feedback about it.
+Personally, I haven’t tried the full face mask and heard mixed feedback about it.
 Some people say it is the best thing ever.
-For me, the tube seems to be somehow short and I’m really used to classic option.
-Anyway, you can easily purchase any of the two in Hurghada, this years prices are (Cleopatra Bazar, fixed price shop): Full face mask – 30$, classic snorkel set – 25$.
+For me, the tube seems to be somehow short and I’m used to the classic option.
+Anyway, you can easily purchase any of the two in Hurghada, this year’s prices are (Cleopatra Bazar, fixed price shop): Full face mask – 30$, classic snorkel set – 25$.
 If you still have time before you go, I’d suggest ordering directly from China, you will get them for half price!

 Snorkeling boat trips

-Big advantage of such tours – you get a full day of adventure for a really cheap price.
-Usually the boat will stop at Giftun island with very nice beach.
+The big advantage of such tours – you get a full day of adventure for a really cheap price.
+Usually, the boat will stop at Giftun Island with a very nice beach.
 Boat tours are also very fun and you can meet interesting people onboard.
 Local guys know their way around those waters and take you to the best coral reefs out there.
-If you don’t own a waterproof camera, there is always somebody from the crew taking pictures both above and under water.
+If you don’t own a waterproof camera, there is always somebody from the crew taking pictures both above and underwater.
 Just make sure to agree on the price and check the pictures before you buy!

 In your opinion, what are the best hotels for snorkeling in Hurghada?